A Brief Overview of English Grammar

 English nouns are divided into proper nouns (John Brown, Europe, October) and common nouns (a boy, a book, an idea, milk, equipment, kindness).
 Common nouns are divided into countable nouns (a boy, a book, an idea) and uncountable nouns (milk, equipment, kindness).
 Countable nouns are divided into concrete nouns (a boy, a book) and abstract nouns (an idea).
 Uncountable nouns are divided into concrete nouns (milk, equipment) and abstract nouns (kindness).

-English nouns don't have any suffixes or endings to show gender.
+On the whole, English nouns don't have suffixes or endings to show gender.
 (Only the personal pronouns "he, she, it" and their forms show gender.)
-There are some nouns with the feminine suffix "ess": hostess, stewardess, actress, waitress, princess, baroness, goddess, lioness.
+There are a few nouns with the feminine suffix "ess": hostess, stewardess, actress, waitress, princess, baroness, goddess, lioness.
 But on the whole, gender in English is connected only to the meaning of nouns.
 For example:

-A teacher, doctor, author, captain, secretary, student, friend, thief, cook can be "he" or "she".
+A teacher, doctor, author, captain, secretary, student, friend, thief, cook can be "he" or "she": My teacher recommends this book.
+He says that it is very good.

 An animal is generally "it", but if necessary, you can indicate gender by using "he" or "she": My cat is very clever.
 She understands everything.

-Animate nouns can show possession and belonging (the so-called possessive case) by adding the apostrophe and "s": Tom's book, the doctor's house; my friend's car, my friends' car; the dog's name, the dogs' names; the ladies' room, the men's room, children's books.
-(See the file Adding the Apostrophe to Nouns in the section Writing.)
+Animate nouns can show possession and belonging (the possessive case) by adding the apostrophe and "s": Tom's book, the doctor's house; my friend's car, my friends' car; the dog's name, the dogs' names; the ladies' room, the men's room, children's books.
+(See Adding the Apostrophe to Nouns in the section Writing.)

 The boy likes the cat.